 The first step to improving Willett was the construction of a handsome new façade across the front of the building.
 The new façade was completed in fall 2016 before the Vice Presidential debate.
 Eventually the remainder of the current structure will be completely renovated to replace old equipment and systems, enhance the appearance and functionality of the interior space, and improve the building’s ability to meet the requirements of the growing academic programs.

+These completely renovated structures (formerly Curry and Frazer) have been renamed to honor two figures from a pivotal era: Barbara Johns, whose heroism and leadership are now nationally renowned, and Gordon Moss, who as a Longwood faculty member was stalwart in support of civil rights in Prince Edward County in the 1950s and 1960s.
 While these two large residence halls are among the most recognizable features of Longwood’s campus, they are not the most beloved.
-Curry and Frazer do, however, play an essential role in the life of Longwood’s residential college community.
+Moss and Johns do, however, play an essential role in the life of Longwood’s residential college community.
 After careful consideration of space needs and options, the Master Plan envisions architectural interventions to give the buildings a more collegiate and welcoming feel.

 In order to determine a specific plan for all student housing, Longwood hired an architecture and engineering firm in fall 2016 to evaluate several options.
 The leading alternative that quickly emerged was to completely renovate Curry and Frazer Halls as soon as possible.
 Subsequently, at its June 2017 meeting, the Longwood Board of Visitors approved a project to carry out the renovations.